Long power outages expose Quebec's lack of readiness for energy transition: expert

 CTVNews.ca Top Stories

+Connor Bedard had a hat trick and four assists as Canada got back on track at the world junior hockey championship Wednesday with an emphatic 11-2 victory over Germany.

 Who was Const.
 Grzegorz 'Greg' Pierzchala?
-OPP officer killed on first solo day on the job
+OPP officer killed on day he completed his probationary period

 Const.
 Grzegorz 'Greg' Pierzchala was responding to calls on his own for the first time in his Ontario Provincial Police career when he was shot and killed Tuesday.